Zenlytic/zenlytic-docs/docs/5_development_environment/4_cli.md

 ### Seeding

 One of the most helpful if you're just starting out is the `seed` method.
-If you haven't started writing your data model or if you've recently added a new database, it's a pain to go in and manually set up the explores, views and columns. `seed` allows you to specify a database and optionally a schema, and it will programmatically read the tables in that database or schema and generate the explores, views, and fields  to give you a nice starting place.
+If you haven't started writing your data model or if you've recently added a new database, it's a pain to go in and manually set up the views and columns. `seed` allows you to specify a database and optionally a schema, and it will programmatically read the tables in that database or schema and generate the views and fields to give you a nice starting place.

 Here are some examples (the `$` indicates these examples are taking place in the terminal):